cobalthq/cobalt-product-public-docs/content/en/BestPractices/SSTI-prevention.md

 <h1>Welcome to Example Project!</h1>
 <u>You're accessing this page from a remote address: {{ip}}</u>

-It will render the remote address into the {{ip}} variable while reusing the rest of the HTML for every request it receives.
+The injection passes a remote address into the `{{ip}}` variable while reusing the rest of the HTML code for every request it receives.

-Typically, server-side template injection has a devastating effect.
-It generally results in remote code execution by completely controlling the back-end server when a server-side template injection vulnerability is exploited.
-Despite not executing any code, the attacker may still be able to access sensitive server data.
+SSTI may have a devastating effect.
+It generally results in remote code execution by controlling the backend server.
+Even if the attacker doesn't execute any code, they may still access sensitive server data.

 ## Attack Scenarios